icingmoon/icingmoon.github.io/skill/references/markdown-conversion.md

 - Mark challenge statements, small observations, and checkpoints with `success` or `info` blocks.
 - Add `title="..."`, `type="..."`, and `fold="true"` to code fences when filenames or semantics are useful.
 - Use `{% plain fold ... %}` for long side notes, expanded examples, or supplementary images.

+But keep these limits in mind during beautification:

+- presentation upgrades should not silently remove technical detail from the source
+- presentation upgrades should not reorder core claims unless the user asked for restructuring
+- sentence-level polishing is preferred over paragraph deletion
+- if you correct obvious typos, keep a note so the final response can list what was corrected

 The target is not "same Markdown but valid."
 The target is "looks like it belongs in this blog."